fkie-cad/common_helper_files/README.md

 # Common Helper Files

-File and filesystem related helper functions.
+File and filesystem related helper functions incl.:

+* Fail safe file operations: *They log errors but never throw an exception*
+* Git version string generator
+* Large file handling

 ## Known Issues
 It seems that recent versions of setuptools can't handle a "." in the requirements list.